egorsmkv/optimized-whisper-intel/README.md

 # Optimized Whisper for Intel

+🚨🚨🚨 ATTENTION 🚨🚨🚨:

-Your CPU must have AVX512 support to run this model, run `lscpu` to check it.
+> Your CPU must have AVX512 support to run this model, run `lscpu` to check it.

 ## Install requirements